Book 8

 A) Answer these questions:

-1. Why did the ancient Romans play a lot of games?
+3. Why did the Romans play many games?

 B) Which words in the story mean the opposite of: